sbogucki12/bogoodski-ai/README.md

 ![initial scaffold](media/readme/initial-scaffold.jpg)

-3. **ChatGPT Assistance:** ChatGPT was used to generate and refine the HTML, CSS, and JavaScript code for the website, including the creation of a modal, an image carousel, a resume feature, and a favicon.
+3. **ChatGPT Assistance:** ChatGPT was used to generate and refine the HTML, CSS, and JavaScript code for the website, including the creation of a modal, an image carousel, a resume feature, a favicon, and a video section.

 ![ChatGPT Assistance](media/readme/font-awesome.jpg)